ESA-EarthCODE/documentation/pages/Community and Collaboration/Getting Started With The EarthCODE Discourse/Join the Conversation.md

 Discourse includes a **chat feature** that allows you to connect directly with other registered users.
 Access the chat feature by clicking on the **chat bubble** next to the home menu button.
 This is ideal for:
 - One-on-one conversations.
-- Smaller group discussions that don’t require a public post.
+- Smaller group discussions that don't require a public post.

 ## How to Use Discourse Chat: